-Parnell recognised that if the peasantry were to take matters into their own hands it would prove disastrous for his party.
-He therefore began to channel their anger.
+Parnell recognized that if the peasantry were to take matters into their own hands it would prove disastrous for his party.
+He, therefore, began to channel their anger.
 At a gathering of over ten thousand people outside Westport in June, he instructed them,

 you must show the landlords that you intend to keep a firm grip on your homesteads and lands.
 You must not allow yourselves to be dispossessed as you were dispossessed in 1847.

-The poor began to join the Land League and as they were to become more organised they began to launch what was to become known as the Land War.
+The poor began to join the Land League and as they were to become more organized they began to launch what was to become known as the Land War.
 From 1879 to 1883 violence, intimidation and revenge attacks all escalated.
-Landlords, and their supporters were “boycotted” and isolated from the community.
+Landlords and their supporters were “boycotted” and isolated from the community.
 The country was sliding into anarchy.

 The quest for famine relief

 In December 1879, Parnell and John Dillon left to tour the USA and Canada in order to gather money for famine relief in Ireland.
 During this tour, he met with the American President R. B. Hayes and also addressed the House of Representatives upon the state of Ireland.
 It is reported that he spoke in over 60 cities.
 On his return to Ireland in 1880 he fought for and won three seats, Cork city, Mayo and Meath, in a general election.
 Home Rulers won a total of 63 seats and as many as one-third of these were Parnell supporters.
 During this election, the Liberal party ousted the Conservatives thereby giving William Gladstone a second run as Prime Minister.